 Benefits of plastic injection molding include:

-- High levels of efficiency make production of plastic parts quicker to mass-produce, with many components taking from 15 seconds to two minutes to make, though this also depends on size and complexity.
+- High levels of efficiency make the production of plastic parts quicker to mass-produce, with many components taking from 15 seconds to two minutes to make, though this also depends on size and complexity.

-- Complex designs can be produced with uniformity for high-volume part production, though such aspects as boss design, corner transitions, gate positioning, proper placement of vents, rib design, weld lines and wall thicknesses must be carefully factored into the molds.
+- Complex designs can be produced with uniformity for high-volume part production, though such aspects as boss design, corner transitions, gate positioning, proper placement of vents, rib design, weld lines, and wall thicknesses must be carefully factored into the molds.

-- Augmented part strength is a key factor for manufacturers making components in volume, though flexibility or rigidity necessary for a part’s operation should be considered during fabrication; often environmental conditions to which a component will be exposed will affect the material used.
+- Augmented part strength is a key factor for manufacturers making components in volume, though flexibility or rigidity necessary for a part’s operation should be considered during fabrication; often, environmental conditions to which a component will be exposed will affect the material used.

-- Material types that can be used are almost limitless, as technology has developed plastic resins to work with injection molding techniques that can offer a part greater impact or tensile strength, elasticity, heat reflection or water absorption.
+- Material types that can be used are almost limitless, as technology has developed plastic resins to work with injection molding techniques that can offer a part greater impact or tensile strength, elasticity, heat reflection, or water absorption.

 - Significantly reduces waste in higher volume production runs, as leftover plastic can be easily recycled and introduced back into production.